 If the owner were to accept a low-ball offer such as $500….

 1. It increases the risk of damage or wear and tear to the plane, and the owner loses money

 As this Charter Broker article explains, “An empty leg is more complex than simply someone paying for a one-way flight and the aircraft returning empty.
 It combines scheduling, operating procedures, and commercial policies, including owner approval.”

 Brokers with the highest safety standards such as Stratos need empty legs to meet its safety parameters.
-As ARGUS-certified brokers with our own vendor approval program, all aircraft, crews and operators must meet strict standards.
+As an ARGUS-certified broker with our own in-house Approved Vendor Program, all aircraft, crews and operators must meet strict standards.
 Sometimes brokerages with a priority on price over safety can offer empty legs at really cheap prices because they don’t need the flight to meet the same standards.